Nuclear fuel cycle: Uranium conversion

-Usually milled uranium oxide, U_{3}O_{8} (triuranium octoxide) is then processed into either of two substances depending on the intended use.
+Usually, milled uranium oxide, U_{3}O_{8} (triuranium octoxide), is then processed into one of two substances, depending on the intended use.

 For use in most reactors, U_{3}O_{8} is usually converted to uranium hexafluoride (UF_{6}), the input stock for most commercial uranium enrichment facilities.
 A solid at room temperature, uranium hexafluoride becomes gaseous at 57 °C (134 °F).
-At this stage of the cycle, the uranium hexafluoride conversion product still has the natural isotopic mix (99.28% of U-238 plus 0.71% of U-235).
+At this stage of the cycle, the uranium hexafluoride conversion product still has the natural isotopic mix (99.28% of U-238 plus 0.71% of U-235, plus 0.01% of the somewhat unusable U-234).

+For use in reactors such as CANDU, which do not require enriched fuel, the U_{3}O_{8} may instead be converted to uranium dioxide (UO_{2}), which can be included in ceramic fuel elements.

-There are two ways to convert uranium oxide into its usable forms uranium dioxide and uranium hexafluoride; the wet option and the dry option.
-In the wet option the yellowcake is dissolved in nitric acid then extracted using tributyl phosphate.
+In one conversion method, called the wet option, the yellowcake is dissolved in nitric acid then extracted using tributyl phosphate.
 The resulting mixture is then dried and washed resulting in uranium trioxide.
-The uranium trioxide is then mixed with pure hydrogen resulting in uranium dioxide and dihydrogen monoxide or water.
-After that the uranium dioxide is mixed with four parts hydrogen fluoride resulting in more water and uranium tetrafluoride.
+The uranium trioxide is then mixed with pure hydrogen resulting in uranium dioxide and water.
+After that, the uranium dioxide is mixed with four parts hydrogen fluoride resulting in more water and uranium tetrafluoride.
 Finally the end product of uranium hexafluoride is created by simply adding more fluoride to the mixture.

-For use in reactors such as CANDU which do not require enriched fuel, the U_{3}O_{8} may instead be converted to uranium dioxide (UO_{2}) which can be included in ceramic fuel elements.

 In the current nuclear industry, the volume of material converted directly to UO_{2} is typically quite small compared to that converted to UF_{6}.